 - Is there anything good I can absolutely do to use produce that doesn’t get picked before it’s gigantic?

-If you garden, frequent farmer’s markets or have friends who bequeath squash to you and you can’t say “no,” there’s a technique that can help you think that zucchini and squash – the bigger the better – are really good things.
+If you garden, frequent farmer’s markets or have friends who bequeath squash to you and you can’t say “no,” spiralizing is a technique that can help you think that zucchini and squash – the bigger the better – are really good things.

-Called spiralizing, this technique calls for using a clever kitchen tool that turns veggies into “noodles.”
+Spiralizing is a technique that calls for using a clever kitchen tool that turns veggies into “noodles.”
 These veggie noodles replace pasta so you cut calories and carbs while boosting nutrition, fiber and all the good things veggies do.

 The spiralizing technique has captured the food world’s attention, though the technique has been around for some time, said Chrisanne Urban, a Marshfield Clinic Health System dietitian, and you’re probably seeing spiralized dishes at restaurants and garnishes spiralized from carrot or radish.